-World language and culture proficiency is a requirement for the Bachelor of Arts or Associate of Arts degree.
-The language requirement recognizes the desirability of attaining basic mastery of a language other than one's own.
+World Language and Culture proficiency is a requirement for the Bachelor of Arts (BA) or Associate of Arts (AA) degree.
+The world language requirement recognizes the desirability of attaining basic mastery of a language other than one's own.
 To fulfill the language requirement for the Bachelor of Arts or Associate of Arts degree, a student must demonstrate proficiency through the appropriate college-level course in a single language (French, German, Spanish, Japanese, Latin, Arabic, or Chinese) by either:

-Students whose native or first language is not English may request a waiver from the foreign language requirement.
+Students whose native or first language is not English may request a waiver from the world language proficiency requirement for a BA or AA degree.
 A student who requests a waiver must (1) certify English competency by achievement of a minimum of 500 on the written Test of English as a Foreign Language (TOEFL) or 173 on the computer-based version, and (2) demonstrate proficiency in the student’s native language.
-Students who receive an exemption from the foreign language requirement are responsible for completing the C4 Western Culture requirements (if under the University Core Curriculum) or the BS Skills requirements (if under Core 39), as well as all other credit-hour requirements for the degree.
+Students who receive an exemption from the world language proficiency requirement are still responsible for completing the C4 Western Culture requirements (if under the University Core Curriculum) or the BS Skills requirements (if under Core 39), as well as all other credit hour requirements for the degree.